stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 It was on a certain Thursday morning in December that the whole thing began with that unaccountable motion I thought I saw in my antique Copenhagen mirror.
-Something, it seemed to me, stirred&mdash;something reflected in the glass, though I was alone in my quarters.
+Something, it seemed to me, stirred--something reflected in the glass, though I was alone in my quarters.
 I paused and looked intently, then, deciding that the effect must be a pure illusion, resumed the interrupted brushing of my hair.

-  I had discovered the old mirror, covered with dust and cobwebs, in an outbuilding of an abandoned estate-house in Santa Cruz&rsquo;s sparsely settled Northside territory, and had brought it to the United States from the Virgin Islands.
-The venerable glass was dim from more than two hundred years&rsquo; exposure to a tropical climate, and the graceful ornamentation along the top of the gilt frame had been badly smashed.
+  I had discovered the old mirror, covered with dust and cobwebs, in an outbuilding of an abandoned estate-house in Santa Cruz's sparsely settled Northside territory, and had brought it to the United States from the Virgin Islands.
+The venerable glass was dim from more than two hundred years' exposure to a tropical climate, and the graceful ornamentation along the top of the gilt frame had been badly smashed.
 I had had the detached pieces set back into the frame before placing it in storage with my other belongings.

-  Now, several years later, I was staying half as a guest and half as a tutor at the private school of my old friend Browne on a windy Connecticut hillside&mdash;occupying an unused wing in one of the dormitories, where I had two rooms and a hallway to myself.
+  Now, several years later, I was staying half as a guest and half as a tutor at the private school of my old friend Browne on a windy Connecticut hillside--occupying an unused wing in one of the dormitories, where I had two rooms and a hallway to myself.
 The old mirror, stowed securely in mattresses, was the first of my possessions to be unpacked on my arrival; and I had set it up majestically in the living-room, on top of an old rosewood console